plokhotnyuk/jsoniter-scala/README.md

 - Preferred size of internal output buffers when serializing to `java.io.OutputStream` or `java.nio.DirectByteBuffer`
 - Max size of char buffers when parsing string values
 - Preferred size of char buffers when parsing string values

+The [**v2.13.5.2**](https://github.com/plokhotnyuk/jsoniter-scala/releases/tag/v2.13.5.2) release is the last version that supports JDK 8+ and native image compilation with earlier versions of GraalVM.

+The [**v2.13.3.2**](https://github.com/plokhotnyuk/jsoniter-scala/releases/tag/v2.13.5.2) release is the last version that supports Scala 2.11.

 For upcoming features and fixes see [Commits](https://github.com/plokhotnyuk/jsoniter-scala/commits/master) and [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).